thejqs/plcb/README.md

 The state's database can do this for us, but the existing interfaces won't allow it.
 There's no API.
 Surprise, surprise.

+That doesn't mean we can't be nice about it.
+I send my name and email address in headers and limit concurrent requests to the PLCB's server(s). **This project exists to help people be better consumers.** Liberating data from hard-to-navigate interfaces can only help the PLCB's customers.
+Or at least that's what I'm telling myself.

-**So here we are.**
+So here we are.

-Isn't that better?
+**Isn't that better?**

 ![alt text][leaflet]

-The state's database conveniently updates at the close of business each day, which for some reason means about 5 a.m. the following day.
+The state's database conveniently updates at the close of business each day, which for some reason means about 5 a.m. or later the following day.
 So at least one of the scripts in the project will probably wind up running on a cronjob to collect the data when it's freshest.

 Until then: *On Python!* *On JavaScript!*